Centering on Arita, a ceramics region that sprawls across western Kyushu

 Arita Ceramics 400th Anniversary

 In 1616, Japan’s first porcelain was born in Arita.
 In 2016, Arita ware reaches its 400th birthday.
-For this special occasion, Saga prefecture and Arita town started several projects.
+For this special occasion, Saga Prefecture and the town of Arita started several projects.
 Check the links below for the details.

 - Arita Episode 2